arthurbaek/biovascular-swarm-robotics/README.md

 If you use X–SYCON or its results, please cite the preprint

 Preprint
 Baek, A. J. S., & Martin, G. H. (2025).
 X–SYCON: Xylem-Inspired Passive Gradient Control for Communication-Free Swarm Response in Dynamic Disaster Environments.
-Preprint. arXiv: TODO
+Preprint. arXiv: []

 BibTeX